USD/CAD Two Scenarios Likely | Action Forex

-The US Dollar has plunged by 108 points or 0.80% against the Canadian Dollar since Monday’s trading session.
-The currency pair breached the weekly support level at 1.3504 on Tuesday morning.
+The US Dollar has declined by 63 basis points or 0.47% against the Canadian Dollar since Friday’s trading session.
+The currency pair was pressured lower by the 100– hour simple moving average on Friday.

-As for the near future, the USD/CAD exchange rate will most likely continue to edge lower.
-Bearish traders could target the 1.3460 level during the following trading session.
+Most likely, the exchange rate could continue to decline during the following trading session.
+The potential target for bearish traders would be at the monthly support level at 1.3325.

-On the other hand, the currency exchange rate could reverse from the current price level at 1.3506 and make a brief upside moves within this session.
+On the other hand, the currency exchange rate could reverse from the current price level at 1.3382 and target the weekly pivot point at 1.3455 today.

 - advertisement -